vivertido/TE-opencv-faces/README.md

 # TE-opencv-faces
-Team Edge facial recognition project using Open CV.
+Team Edge facial recognition project using Open CV on the Raspberry Pi.
 This project is based on the Instructables tutorial by [Marcelo Rovai](https://www.instructables.com/Real-time-Face-Recognition-an-End-to-end-Project/) -
 [Real-Time Face Recognition: An End-to-End Project](https://www.instructables.com/Real-time-Face-Recognition-an-End-to-end-Project/)